Nick Carrafa

 Nick Carrafa is an Australian actor best known for his television roles as Tony Romeo on the Australian soap opera Neighbours and Alfredo on the comedy series Acropolis Now.

 Career

-Carrafa began his career with a guest role in the series Special Squad, before guest starring on Prisoner.
-He then joined the cast of Neighbours, playing Tony Romeo from episode 628.
+Carrafa began his career with a guest role in the 1984 Crawford Productions series Special Squad, before guest starring on Prisoner.
+He joined the cast of long-running soap opera Neighbours in 1987, playing Tony Romeo from episode 628.

 Carrafa has appeared in many television series and theatre productions.

 Personal life

-Carrafa met his wife Fiona Corke before appearing on Neighbours in 1987.
+Carrafa met his wife, fellow Neighbours alumnus Fiona Corke, before appearing in the series himself.